Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Discussion

 \section{Discussion}

 This paper presents Contextualized World Models (ContextWM), a framework for both action-free video prediction and visual model-based RL.
 We apply ContextWM to the paradigm of In-the-wild Pre-training from Videos (IPV), followed by fine-tuning on downstream tasks to boost learning efficiency.
 Experiments demonstrate the effectiveness of our method in solving a variety of visual control tasks from Meta-world, DMC Remastered, and CARLA.
-Our work highlights not only the benefits of leveraging abundant in-the-wild videos but also the importance of innovative world model design that facilitates scalable learning.
-To improve our work, we can extend it to a larger scale by utilizing scalable architectures like Transformers \cite{micheli2022transformers, seo2022masked} and massive-scale video datasets \cite{grauman2022ego4d, miech2019howto100m}.
-Moreover, our work focuses on pre-training world models via generative objectives, which rely on powerful contextualized components to overcome context modeling.
-Exploring alternative pre-training objectives, such as contrastive learning \cite{okada2021dreaming, deng2022dreamerpro} or self-prediction \cite{schwarzer2020data}, could relieve the potential of IPV by eliminating heavy image reconstruction and focusing on dynamics modeling.
+Our work highlights not only the benefits of leveraging abundant in-the-wild videos but also the importance of innovative world model design that facilitates knowledge transfer and scalable learning.